 Ingredient Notes:

-- Sweet Rice Flour -I used the Mochiko flour.
+- Sweet Rice Flour -I used Mochiko Sweet Rice Flour.
 It is also called glutinous rice flour.
 It is a very fine powder because it is milled very fine.
-Don't let the name fool you because it is very different and has rice gluten, which is not an issue for Celiac.
+Don’t let the name fool you because it is very different and has rice gluten, which is not an issue for Celiac.
 It is a sweet rice flour that is naturally gluten free.
 Do not use brown rice flour or regular rice flour.
 Neither of those other rice flours will work in this recipe.
 You can find Mochiko in most grocery stores or Asian grocery stores.

-- Black Sesame Seeds - You can use regular white sesame seeds, or omit them if you are allergic to sesame.
+- Black Sesame Seeds – You can use regular white sesame seeds or omit them if you are allergic to sesame.
 (If you omit them, add 2 additional tablespoons of the rice flour.

 - Brown Sugar - For best results, I like to use dark brown sugar because it has such delicious sweetness, but you can use light brown or regular white sugar if you prefer.